Video Clips Editor

 Forgetting to Save Progress

-An easily preventable mistake in Video Clips Editor workflows is damaged project files due to:
+An easily preventable mistake in Video Clips Editor workflows is unexpected shutdowns due to:

 • Software Crashes: Minimize risk by using autosave.